-An attorney from Phyllis G. Bossin & Associates, A Legal Professional Association, can help.
+An attorney from Phyllis G. Bossin Co., L.P.A., can help.
 Our law firm represents individuals and families in Hamilton and the surrounding counties of Ohio in post-decree litigation and modifications.

 What post-decree remedies are available?
 It is important to note that the division of property is not modifiable once a divorce has been finalized.
 There is an exception, however, when parties agree in their petition for dissolution of marriage and separation agreement to make their property division modifiable by agreement.
 In other words, they would then be permitted to submit an agreed entry modifying their property division.
 This exception does not create the right to ask the court to modify the property division, only to approve an agreed-upon modification.
 The most common post-decree issues are related to the modification of spousal and/or child support, the modification of parental rights or custody, the right of one party to relocate and contempt for noncompliance.

 Spousal support modification.
 In some cases, spousal support awards are subject to modification upon a showing of change of circumstances — Ohio Revised Code § 3105.18.
 Commonly, a party paying support may seek to terminate an existing award on the basis that their ex-spouse is now cohabiting in a new relationship or remarried depending on the express language of their decree of divorce or dissolution.
 The separation agreement will also spell out what other circumstances might be considered for a modification of spousal support, such as job loss or disability.
 A successful modification almost always requires extensive evidence and legal analysis.